-Just this week I had to research the term Sperrschein.
+I recently had to research the term Sperrschein.
 I wondered why it wasn't turning up in my dictionaries until I realized this is an Austrian term - Germany uses Vinkulierung (restricted transferability - form of bank guarantee often part of leasing contracts).

 Anyway, I've tracked down the following German legal translation glossaries and dictionaries which I hope you'll find useful: